Difference between gas furnace and electric furnace

 HVAC

 The answer to 'difference between gas furnace and electric furnace' is that gas furnaces use natural gas or propane to generate heat, while electric furnaces use electricity.
-Gas furnaces are generally more energy-efficient and have lower operating costs, but they require a gas line and proper ventilation.
-Electric furnaces are simpler to install, have no open flames, and are often a better choice for homes without existing gas infrastructure.
-However, electric furnaces typically have higher energy bills due to the cost of electricity.
+Gas furnaces are generally more efficient and cost-effective to operate, but require a gas line connection.
+Electric furnaces are simpler to install and maintain, but can be more expensive to run in many areas due to the higher cost of electricity.

 Step-by-Step Guide